micahtyong/Build-A-Bod/README.md

 The Build-A-Bod team is looking to integrate the Open Source Computer Vision Library into our project and would like further mentorship/guidance from machine learning and computer vision experts.
 If this is a project that possibly interests you, email me at micahtyong@gmail.com !

+## Recognition ##

+This application received recognition from [Google Cloud for Higher Education](https://edu.google.com/products/google-cloud-platform/ "GCP for Higher Education").
+We were interviewed and supported by Arman from the Google Cloud's Higher Education Marketing team.

 ## Credits ##

 This is an original project idea by Micah Yong, Aditya Ramkumar, Maxwell Chan, and Umang Srivastav.